rbrw/puppetdb/documentation/configure.markdown

 ### Facts Blacklist

 Optional.
 Set by declaring `facts-blacklist` in the PuppetDB configuration file.
 If you provide comma-separated fact names (in the case of an INI config file) or a list of fact names (in the case of a HOCON config file), PuppetDB ignores those facts on ingestion.
+The facts-blacklist defaults to literal matches on fact names but can be configured to accept valid [Java regular expresions](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) for matching by setting `facts-blacklist-type = regex`.
+These regex patterns should be submitted using the `facts-blacklist` configuration option following the appropriate format based on configuration file type.
+The example below shows an INI file configuration using regex matching which ignores any fact with a prefix of foo or suffix of bar.
+Note that commas are used as a seperator and should not be included in regex patterns.
+Whitespace is trimmed and shouldn't be relied upon in literal or regex matching.

- * INI: `fact1, fact2, fact3`
+ * INI: `facts-blacklist = fact1, fact2, fact3`
- * HOCON: `["fact1", "fact2", "fact3"]`
+ * HOCON: `facts-blacklist = ["fact1", "fact2", "fact3"]`

+#### example facts-blacklist regex INI config
+ * `facts-blacklist = foo.*, .*bar`
+ * `facts-blacklist-type = regex`

 ### Using PostgreSQL